strefler/project_interfaces/docs/AR6_data_preparation_workflow.md

 special steps for SDP submission with additional SDG indicators:

-3a. check out sdp-postprocessing repository from PIK Gitlab.
+3. check out sdp-postprocessing repository from PIK Gitlab.
 Create a new folder unmodified_mifs at the same level, and copy the combined reportings from step 3 into it. create a folder sdp-postprocessing/mifs.
 Run master.R (best using slurm script!) to add the post-processing for additional SDG indicators (mif files are copied into folder mifs and modified inplace).

-3b.
-Do step 2 here (removal of regional consumption losses).

 Further steps largely follow the submission procedure as already described by Alois in this documentation of this repository, but with some specialities added.